tspivey/tdsr-server/readme.md

 # tdsr server
-This is a Windows server designed to take input from tdsr and output to NVDA.
+This is a Windows server designed to take input from tdsr and output to NVDA, JAWS, or any other screen reader/TTS.

 ## Usage
-1. Download the NVDA controller client from https://www.nvaccess.org/files/nvda/releases/stable/ and extract it.
-You only need `nvdaControllerClient64.dll` and `nvdaControllerClient64.lib`.
-2. Build it with `cargo build`, use `cargo run` or run `target\debug\tdsr-server`.
-It will listen for connections on port 64111.
+Build it with `cargo build --release` and run `target\debug\tdsr-server`.
+It will listen for connections on port 64111 by default, but you can specify a different port as a command-line argument.

 On the machine running tdsr, create a shell script, something like:

 ```shell
 #!/bin/bash
 exec socat - TCP4:SERVER_IP:64111,nodelay
 ```

-Replace `SERVER_IP` with the IP address of the server.
+Replace `SERVER_IP` with the IP address of the server, and 64111 with your custom port, if you specified one.

+The server spawns a simple system tray icon.
+Right clicking on it will allow you to cleanly exit the server.

 ## Security
 This program binds to all interfaces on port 64111.
-The only things it lets you do are to have NVDA speak a string, and stop speech.
+The only things it lets you do are to have TTS speak a string and stop speaking.

-## Known bugs
-1. This uses `BufReader::read_line` to read input.
-I don't know how to limit the amount of data it reads without abandoning it and doing my own data parsing, so there's no limit on the length of a line that can be received.